1995parham/ventoy.json/README.md

 ## Introduction

 [ventoy](https://www.ventoy.net/en/index.html) is A New Bootable USB Solution and here is my configuration on it to have theme and also support my images.

 ```
+├─ 📂 drivers
+|
 ├─ 📂 iso
 |  ├─ 📂 linux
 |  └─ 📂 windows